We're here to answer all of your questions

 - The respective physical form for completion

-- Glasses or contacts if needed, for vision exam
+- Glasses or contacts if needed, for a vision exam

 For a sports physical, you will present a Pre-Participation Physical Evaluation form, typically provided by the school or coach, for Tower Health Urgent Care’s completion.
 As for general school physicals, you will need the child’s immunization record, along with the physical form.

-Who do I speak to if I have a complaint about my experience at Tower Health Urgent Care?
+Who should I speak to if I have a complaint about my experience at Tower Health Urgent Care?

 Spectacular customer service is a priority of our organization.
 If you are upset about your experience and have a complaint, we absolutely want to hear from you.
 The best way to address your concerns is to call any one of our centers and speak with a staff member.
-You may also submit your concern via the Contact Us page.
 Your concern will be addressed immediately, and you will be contacted personally by a member of our staff.

-How do I give a compliment to recognize a member of your incredible staff?
+How can I give a compliment to recognize a member of your incredible staff?

 We love all of the compliments that we receive from satisfied patients!
-If you would like to recognize a particular staff member for their helpfulness, courtesy, or professionalism, please leave a message via the Contact Us page and be sure to indicate who you feel deserves the merit.
-We also love receiving reviews on Yelp.
+If you would like to recognize a particular staff member for their helpfulness, courtesy, or professionalism, we love receiving reviews on Google or other online review sites.
 Our caring staff is committed to providing quality, compassionate care, and your pleasant comments help us know that we are achieving that goal.

 What forms of insurance and payment do you accept?

 A list of participating insurance companies can be found on the Insurances & Billing Page.
-In addition, we take cash, check, and credit cards (VISA/MasterCard).
+In addition, we take cash, checks, and credit cards (VISA/MasterCard).

 Will my insurance cover me at Tower Health Urgent Care?

-A list of participating insurance companies can be found on the Insurances & Billing page.
+A list of participating insurance companies can be found on the Urgent Care insurance page.
 If you have a high deductible, it is possible that your insurance company will hold you responsible for the bill; however, the fees will be based on your insurance carrier’s fee schedule.
 If your insurance company is not participating with Tower Health Urgent Care, you will be responsible for the bill.
-Tower Health will submit the initial bill to your insurance carrier on your behalf and provide you any necessary paperwork which you can submit to your insurance company for reimbursement.
+We will submit the initial bill to your insurance carrier on your behalf and provide you with any necessary paperwork which you can submit to your insurance company for reimbursement.
 We cannot guarantee reimbursement from non-participating insurance companies.
 Please let us know of your non-participating insurance company and we can try to get a participating status with them.
 (It would also help if you called them as well!)

 Why did you bill me when I thought my insurance company was participating?

 This could have occurred for various reasons.
-It is possible that you were not eligible to receive particular benefits; it is also possible that you may have had a high deductible, causing your insurance company to shift responsibility of the bill on to you (until the deductible has been met).
-In a rare case, it may have been a computer error or oversight of either Tower Health or your insurance carrier.
-If you have any questions regarding a bill you received, please do not hesitate to call Tower Health’s Billing Department at 610-226-6210, Monday – Friday, 8 a.m. to 4:30 p.m.
+It is possible that you were not eligible to receive particular benefits; it is also possible that you may have had a high deductible, causing your insurance company to shift the responsibility for the bill onto you (until the deductible has been met).
+In rare cases, it may have been a computer error or oversight of either Tower Health Urgent Care or your insurance carrier.
+If you have any questions regarding a bill you received, please do not hesitate to call our Billing Department at 484-628-1020, Monday – Friday, 8 a.m. to 4:30 p.m.
 Our billing specialists will be able to help you understand your bill and/or your EOB (explanation of benefits) letter.

 I don't have insurance.
-How much do you charge for a visit?
+How much will I be charged for a visit?

 Because of the nature of illness and injury, we are unable to have set rates.
-Tower Health’s self pay fee schedule is fixed; you know exactly what you are paying when you walk into our facility.
-Our fee schedule is based on the severity of the illness and need for ancillary services (i.e. X-ray, laboratory testing, procedures, etc.).
-We pledge to try our best to provide you the highest-quality care in the most cost-effective way possible.
+Tower Health Urgent Care’s self-pay fee schedule is fixed.
+You know exactly what you are paying when you walk into our facility.
+Our fee schedule is based on the severity of the illness and the need for ancillary services (ex. x-ray, laboratory testing, procedures, etc.).
+We pledge to try our best to provide you with the highest-quality care in the most cost-effective way possible.
 Certain services such as physicals and shots have set rates.
-If you have any questions, please call one of our centers to speak with a representative.
+If you have any questions, please call one of our locations to speak with a representative.

 What is your payment policy?

-Tower Health will collect the co-pay at the time of service from patients with insurance.
-Patients without insurance must pay in full at time of service.
-We accept cash, check and all major credit cards.
+Tower Health Urgent Care will collect the co-pay at the time of service from patients with insurance.
+Patients without insurance must pay in full at the time of service.
+We accept cash, checks, and all major credit cards.